charlessino/payment-docs/ENGLISH.md

 #### <span id="14-----">1.4 Signature</span>

-  1. Arrange the parameter names of all incoming parameters (except sign) in dictionary order, note that parameters with null values do not need to be incoming
+  1. Arrange the parameter names of all input parameters (except sign) in dictionary order, note that parameters with null values do not need to be incoming
   2. Construct it as a link parameter
   3. Add the key at the end (please contact customer service for the key).
   4. encrypt the string with md5